 Although prescription drugs may help people cope with overwhelming feelings.... they will not help anyone understand, manage or overcome cause(s) of anxiety, depression, trauma, relationship difficulties or anything else.
 This is because the vast majority of emotional and behavioural reactions are rooted in life experiences which affect us all in different ways.
-Similarly, there is "no blood test, mouth swab, hair sample, biopsy, spinal tap, x-ray, brain imaging, or any other way to diagnose...." anyone with a disorder.**
+Similarly, there is "no blood test, mouth swab, hair sample, biopsy, spinal tap, x-ray, brain imaging, or any other way to diagnose...." anyone with a disorder (Gunn & Potter, 2015).

 Having survived the impact of complex trauma(s) myself many years ago, I became aware of my own reactions to situations, thoughts, feelings and behaviours.... and despite an academic journey, will always maintain that life experiences taught me far more than years of psycho-social study.
 Nevertheless, I graduated with a BSc. (double) Honours Degree in 2006 and soon afterwards, completed additional counselling training while working as a Personal Coach in an alternative secondary educational provision for young people with emotional / developmental difficulties.... who were considered too challenging for mainstream education for one reason or another.

-Some of my students have progressed onto degree courses (including, but not limited to Counselling) after successfully completing the NCFE CACHE Level 3 Diploma, while others have used their qualification to progress within the workplace.
-Some have enrolled after being out of education for some time and others have enrolled purely because they find the subject matter interesting and relevant.
-There is no one-size-fits-all and everyone is welcome to apply.
+Some of my own learners have progressed onto Degree or HE Diploma courses themselves (including, but not limited to Counselling) after successfully completing their Level 3 Diploma, while others have used the qualification to progress within the workplace.
+Some have enrolled with me after being out of education for some time and others have enrolled purely because they find the subject matter interesting and relevant.
+There is no one-size-fits-all and anyone is welcome to apply.

-For more information on accredited training courses including how to apply, please click the link below.
+For more information on accredited training courses in Counselling Skills including how to apply, please click the link below.

 ** Borderline Personality Disorder - New Perspectives on a Stigmatizing and Overused Diagnosis